piclas-framework/piclas/docs/documentation/userguide/tools.md

 The unified species database was created for a more convenient alternative input for the simulations of species data, electronic states, cross-sections, and chemistry models.
 For the general structure and using the unified species database, please refer to Chapter {ref}`sec:unified-species-database` for instructions.

 (ssec:tools-maintain-database)=
 ### Maintain and edit database

-A tool to modify or maintain the database it is recommended to use the `maintain_database.py` which can be found in the *tools* directory: `piclas/tools/species_database/`.
+To modify or maintain the database, it is recommended to use the `maintain_database.py` which can be found in the *tools* directory: `piclas/tools/species_database/`.
 Simply run

     python3 maintain_database.py

-, note that the SpeciesDatabase cannot be used by another program at the same time.
+and note that the SpeciesDatabase.h5 cannot be used by another program at the same time.

 The script shows 5 options to choose from: